Sluimerstand/ProfessionShoppingList/README.md

 **Chat commands**

-/psl - Open or close the tracking windows
+/psl - Toggle the tracking windows.

-/psl button - Toggle the small and normal button sizes
+/psl settings - Open the settings window.

 /psl clear - Clear all tracked recipes

+**Mouse interactions**

+Left-click + drag: Move the tracking windows.

+Right-click on the Tracked column: Untrack 1 recipe.

+** Other features**

+- Adds a Chef's Hat button to the Cooking window, if the toy is known.